sibirbil/RuleDiscovery/README.md

 ## Solvers

-**Note that the default for `solver` option is `gurobi`.** To use the Gurobi solver, you need to first install it.
+**Note that the default for `solver` option is 'gurobi'.** To use the Gurobi solver, you need to first install it.
 The solver is freely available for academic use.
 Check the [related page](https://www.gurobi.com/academia/academic-program-and-licenses/) on Gurobi's website.
-The current version of our code also support the open source solver `glpk`.
+The current version of our code also support the open source solver GLPK (set `solver='glpk'`.